The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 1) Sultan Omar Ali Saifuddien Mosque

 Sultan Omar Ali Saifuddien Mosque is Brunei’s top attraction.
-No matter where you stand in the city center, you can’t miss its golden domes and minarets.
+No matter where you’re standing in the city center, you won’t miss its golden domes and minarets.
 Brunei law prevents any structure in the city center to be constructed taller than it.
 Named after one of Brunei’s most beloved leaders, Sultan Omar Ali Saifuddien III, the mosque was built to be Brunei’s national mosque and a tribute to him.

-With Italian marble floors, granite from Shanghai, Saudi Arabian carpets and English chandeliers, Saifuddien is consistently recognized as one of East Asia’s most beautiful mosques.
-Its setting, just off the Brunei River, and the man-made lagoon alongside it, create a unique, distinct look for a mosque.
-To read more about Saifuddien Mosque, click here.
+With Italian marble floors, Shanghai granite, Saudi Arabian carpets and English chandeliers, Saifuddien is consistently recognized as one of East Asia’s most beautiful mosques.
+Its setting, just beside the historic Brunei River, and the man-made lagoon alongside it, create a unique, distinct look for a mosque.
+To read more about the Saifuddien Mosque, click here.

 2) Jame’ Asr Hassanil Bolkiah Mosque